bettercallsully/MindoverMatterCorp/README.md

 - Create anchors and logos for the Home Page, Contact Page, Products Page, Social Media Page, add a toolbar for functionality

 2. Tagline
-- Create a sound tagline as it covers everything from the image of your business to the summary of your products and services.
+- Create a tagline, describe the image of your business to the summary of your products and services.
-Represents the business's vision and mission

 3. Toolbar for navigation
 - User-friendly, easy to navigate